 Colquhoun wanted to achieve a union of natural and spiritual forces as well as a union of the disciplines of art and the occult.
 She suggested that the four traditional elements of Hermetic magick might each have corresponding automatic methods:

 Water—Écrémage and parsemage

 Air—Blowing or fanning powdered materials

-The union of subject and object, the I-Self with all that is ‘other’, the Not-Self, is the goal of yoga or union, and is a prerequisite for magick and mysticism at advanced levels.
+The union of subject and object, the I-Self with all that is ‘other’, the Not-Self, is the goal of yoga or union, and is a prerequisite for yoga.

 View and order the book, Dreaming Thelema of Kenneth Grant and H. P. Lovecraft, here from the author’s website.

 6 x 9; full colour illustrations printed on white photographic paper.